Skip To Content

 • Inefficient communication between all parties.

-• Difficulties in tracking spending and managing costs for any given work order or service request.
+• Difficulties in tracking spending and managing costs for any work order or service request.

-• No objective metrics/ measurement system in place to gauge vendor performance to retain great contractors and weed out lower-performing ones (too much reliance on anecdotal recall).
+• There is no objective metrics/measurement system to gauge vendor performance, retain great contractors, and weed out lower-performing ones (too much reliance on anecdotal recall).

 What is the Contractor Management Lifecycle?

-Contractor and service provider management using this lifecycle approach avoids the pitfalls of ad hoc sourcing, hiring and managing, which can increase costs and lead to inconsistent performance and poor quality of service.
+Having access to these benefits helps facility managers streamline decision-making and improve accountability across their workforce.
+Contractor and service provider management using this lifecycle approach avoids the pitfalls of ad-hoc sourcing, hiring, and managing, which can increase costs and lead to inconsistent performance and poor quality of service.

 How to Effectively Manage Your Contractors